Chas McCormick Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- McCormick has eight doubles, seven home runs and 15 walks while batting .252.
+- McCormick is batting .252 with eight doubles, seven home runs and 15 walks.

-- In 56.8% of his 44 games this season, McCormick has picked up at least one hit.
-He's also had 12 multi-hit games.

-- McCormick has driven home a run in 12 games this year (27.3%), including more than one RBI in 15.9% of his games and producing three or more of his team's runs on one occasion..
+- McCormick has picked up an RBI in 27.3% of his games this year, with two or more RBI in 15.9% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.